 2. It Increases Productivity

 When employees are accountable for their actions, they’re more likely to be productive.
-This is because they know that someone is watching and waiting for them to complete their tasks.
+This is because they know someone is watching and waiting for them to complete their tasks.

 3. It Promotes a Positive Work Environment